 Even with all the authentication protocols and authorization techniques involved in AD, a malicious user, can still gain access to network resources, if the attacker comes to know about a user’s password.
 So, it is very important to have a strong password set for all the users in an organization.
 It is also important to record certain events like user logon, access to a particular folder, etc., for auditing purposes.

 Most organizations use wallpapers, screen savers, interactive logon messages, etc., in an effort to establish a standard among all their employees.
 Organizations also have Internet policies that all users in the organization should adhere to.

 Cost and Time

 Tasks like software installation consume a lot of time.
-Installing and updating software in all computers, for all users, will not only take time, but also affects productivity, as employees lack access to their computers when the installation is taking place.
+Installing and updating software on all computers, for all users, will not only take time but also affects productivity, as employees lack access to their computers when the installation is taking place.

 Group Policies play a crucial role in ensuring that the employees of an organization can have a hassle-free experience when it comes to using the IT resources to accomplish their tasks.